pierrick-marie/qocim-framework/README.md

 For more information about the origin of the project, please visite this web page : https://pierrick-marie.github.io/qocim/

 This is the version 1.0.1 of the project.
-This version is completely freed of its original dependencies to muContext and muDEBS projects.
+This version has no more dependencies to muContext and muDEBS projects.
 @see muContext: https://fusionforge.int-evry.fr/www/mucontext/
 @see muDEBS:  https://fusionforge.int-evry.fr/www/mudebs/